wmeints/effective-llm-applications/manuscript/11-working-with-agents.md

 ### Setting up an agent project

 While you can add an agent to console applications, desktop applications, and server applications, in this chapter, we'll build an agent in a console application.
+But this code can easily be ported to a web application if you like.

 We'll use the core agents package `Microsoft.SemanticKernel.Agents.Core`.
 This package contains the core abstractions needed to build an agent.